dsmyth/dsmyth.github.io/_posts/2017-06-18-RaspberryPi3-Docker-Java.md

 This also resulted in startup time dropping from ~200s to ~20s for launching a simple dropwizard based web service.

 Have a look! https://github.com/dsmyth/docker-alpine-java-raspberrypi3

+Also see the same for a BeagleBone Black: https://github.com/dsmyth/docker-alpine-java-beagleboneblack